Skip to content

 Vault and portable toilets along the route with hand sanitizer.

-We’ve got three quick tips to help you prepare for the Leaf Stomp.
+We’ve got three suggestions to help you prepare for the Leaf Stomp.

-Please find more about what to bring for the Leaf Stomp below.
-Ensuring you have the correctly sized and broken-in shoes and socks is obviously the most important part of your preparation and something you can only figure out for yourself.
-People that hike very long distances feel comfortable and safe in different types of shoes such as light running, trail running, trekking shoes, or hiking boots.
-Finding the right socks is just as important.
-They should fit perfectly, be well ventilated and not have any stitching on their soles or along the toe area.
+Please see our suggestions of what to bring for the Leaf Stomp below.
+Make sure you have the correctly sized and broken-in shoes and socks is the most important part of your preparation and something you need to determine for yourself.
+People who hike long distances feel comfortable in different types of shoes such as light running, trail running or trekking shoes, or hiking boots.
+Socks should fit perfectly, be well ventilated with no stitching on their soles or along the toe area.

 3. Find your own rhythm